 The excellent Isuzu Canaline engines are let down by a particularly poor factory domestic charging setup.
-I have a 200 amp alternator upgrade running a freewheeling clutch pulley with a custom 6PK poly-v crank pulley conversion.
+I have a 200 amp alternator upgrade running a freewheeling clutch pulley & custom 6PK poly-v crank pulley conversion.
 This series of Bosch alternator is used in the £2k+ Mastervolt 14/200 package.
 Available for most of the 4 cylinder engines.
 Custom stainless steel adjusting arm and mounting bracket.
-A few options on alternator pulley sizes giving upto 4.2:1 pulley ratio.
+Options on alternator pulley sizes giving upto 4.2:1 pulley ratio.
 This upgrade transforms charging performance.
-Works very well with a Balmar MC-614 or Mastervolt Alpha Pro alternator controllers.
-Please call for details.
+Perfect for lithium charging and an external alternator regulator is required to limit alternator load on the engine at tickover.

 For charging lithium the factory 175A Mahle/Iskra fitted to Beta 43/50 engines is good – it just requires an external regulator fitting.
 It’s possible to upgrade this to a 200A Bosch for the performance and quality of the latest Mastervolt 14/200 system.
 And for 48V I supply/fit a 48V 100A Mahle + Wakespeed as direct replacement for the factory 175A Mahle.
 For the earlier (pre 2011) Beta 43/50 it’s possible to upgrade the 95 Amp Iskra to the current 175 amp Iskra, 200A Bosch, or 24V 150A Bosch.
 The poor performing 12 & 24 volt Delco Remy alternators can be swapped out for these too.